orbs-network/orbs-spec/behaviors/services/consensus-core.md

 Provides the interface to the system for ConsensusAlgo.
 Responsible primarily for the creation of new blocks (populating the proposed block with transactions from TransactionPool) and for the validation of proposed blocks (like transaction results).

 Holds the source of truth for the latest block height in the virtual chain.
+Until the BlockStorage is fully synchronized to the latest block, ConsensusCore does not actively participate in the consensus process and does not help close blocks.

 Currently a single instance per virtual chain per node.